UsabilityEngineering/Looking-For-Game/README.md

 **Executive Summary**

-* Used data gathered in research to develop a wireframe of the project
+* Used data gathered in research to develop a wireframe of the project.
-* Show the general functionality and page layout of the website, with models for every relevant page and how they link together
+    - Show the general functionality and page layout of the website, with models for every relevant page and how they link together.
-* Wireframes were created based off both the generated personas and scenarios, as well as data acquired from the survey and focus group
+    - Wireframes were created based off both the generated **personas and scenarios**, as well as data acquired from the **survey** and **focus group**.
+* Addressed most of the most critical concerns brought up by the focus group (scheduling, beginner friendliness, etc.).
+* Wireframe Creation

-* Created a system that is simple enough for a new user to navigate, as well as more customizability options for more experienced players to find more tailored experiences
+    - * Created a system that is simple enough for a new user to navigate, as well as more customizability options for more experienced players to find more tailored experiences.
-* Addressed most of the most critical concerns brought up by the focus group (scheduling, beginner friendliness, etc.)

-* Created a hub where a user can view all of their existing games, as well as manage each individual group
+    -Created a hub where a user can view all of their existing games, as well as manage each individual group.
-* Formulated a page to set individual group settings to match the focus group's requirements
+    -Formulated a page to set individual group settings to match the focus group's requirements.

 [Full phase 2 report](design/)